-Recommended stops for a Sicily itinerary that will make you discover art-filled cities, stunning ancient ruins, beautiful landscapes and some of the most delicious food in the whole of Italy.
+Recommended Sicily itinerary that will make you discover art-filled cities, stunning ancient ruins, beautiful landscapes and some of the most delicious food in the whole of Italy.

 I believe Sicily is one of the most beautiful and interesting parts of the whole of Italy.
 Rich in history, art, culture and blessed with beautiful scenery and some of the most delicious food you will ever taste, it is a must see for any type of traveler, may they be an art lover, a beach seeker or a mix of both!